-Nigeria has a layered system of laws and policies at both the federal and state levels.
-At the federal level, although the Constitution prohibits discrimination based on sex, it does not specifically prohibit discrimination based on disability, although it does provide some rights protections for persons with disabilities, including that "every citizen shall have equality of rights, obligations and opportunities before the law" and that persons with disabilities are entitled to welfare benefits.28 There is no other national law that provides a comprehensive framework for preventing discrimination against women or persons with disabilities in Nigeria, though gender equality and disability rights laws do exist in some states in Nigeria.29 Also, as will be discussed more below, the National Assembly adopted a law in 2015 on HIV and AIDS-related discrimination that may impact persons with disabilities.
+At the federal level, although the Nigerian Constitution prohibits discrimination based on sex, it does not specifically prohibit discrimination based on disability.
+The Constitution does provide some rights protections for persons with disabilities, including that "every citizen shall have equality of rights, obligations and opportunities before the law" and that persons with disabilities are entitled to welfare benefits.
+25 There is no other national law that provides a comprehensive framework for preventing discrimination against women or persons with disabilities in Nigeria, though gender equality and disability rights laws do exist in some Nigerian states.
+26

-In 2006, the Ministry of Women and Social Development adopted a National Gender Policy, with several goals and targets to be met by 2015.
+In 2006, the Ministry of Women and Social Development adopted a National Gender Policy, with several goals and targets.
 The policy addresses important human rights and development issues faced by women, including gender-based violence (including in conflict situations), sexual and reproductive health, and access to justice.
-However, although the policy recognizes that many abuses against women are based on patriarchal norms and harmful gender stereotypes, it does not acknowledge that many women-including women with disabilities-may face intersecting forms of discrimination, based on both their gender and other statuses, including disability status.
-As such, the policy and its targets do not address the specific issues faced by women with disabilities when exercising their rights, as will be explored in more detail below.
-Indeed, the policy's only mention of women with disabilities and their particular circumstances is in a target related to employment, where the Ministry set a target of eliminating discriminatory and abusive practices based on a number of grounds, including disability, by 2015.30 disability.31 It also prohibits all forms of violence against women and specifically women with disabilities, but does not specify what forms of violence women with disabilities experience beyond sexual abuse.32 Additionally, the Bill provides protections for reproductive health, including maternal health,33 but does not provide specific protections against forced or coerced reproductive health procedures-such as forced sterilization, abortion, or contraception-that disproportionately affect women with disabilities.
-Furthermore, although the bill prohibits discrimination in the provision of health care, it does not specifically require that health services be accessible, including for women with disabilities,34 and nowhere in Nigerian federal law is there a definition of discrimination against persons with disabilities that also includes denial of reasonable accommodation as a form of discrimination.35 Finally, although the National Gender Policy 2006 recognizes that there is gender-based discrimination when accessing justice, the Gender and Equal Opportunities Bill 2011 does not address this issue.
-Even with the limited protections for women with disabilities in the Gender and Equal Opportunities Bill 2011, at the time of this submission the bill had not been adopted and a revised version had only recently proceeded to a second reading in the National Assembly.36 Gender equality laws have been adopted in several Nigerian states,37 which helps to fill the gap in national legislation, and a similar bill is currently pending in Lagos state, but there are still many women in Nigeria who lack either state or federal protections of their rights.
+However, the policy does not acknowledge that women may face intersecting forms of discrimination, based on both their gender and other statuses, including disability status.
+As such, the policy and its targets do not address the specific issues women with disabilities face when exercising their rights.
+Indeed, the policy's only mention of women with disabilities is in a target related to employment, where the Ministry sought to eliminate discriminatory and abusive practices based on a number of grounds, including disability, by 2015.27

+The pending Gender and Equal Opportunities Bill 2011 provides little additional support for ensuring the rights of women with disabilities.
+Although the Bill prohibits discrimination on the grounds of both gender and disability28 and prohibits all forms of violence against women and specifically women with disabilities, it does not specify what forms of violence women with disabilities experience beyond sexual abuse.29 Additionally, the Bill provides protections for reproductive health, including maternal health,30 but does not provide specific protections against forced or coerced reproductive health procedures-such as forced sterilization, forced abortion, or forced contraception-which disproportionately affect women with disabilities.
+Furthermore, although the bill prohibits discrimination in the provision of health care, it does not specifically require that health services are accessible, including for women with disabilities,31 and nowhere in Nigerian federal law is there a definition of discrimination against persons with disabilities that also includes denial of reasonable accommodation as a form of discrimination.32 Finally, although the National Gender Policy 2006 recognizes that there is gender-based discrimination when accessing justice, the Gender and Equal Opportunities Bill 2011 does not address this issue.
+Even with the limited protections for women with disabilities in the Gender and Equal Opportunities Bill 2011, at the time of this submission the bill had not been adopted.33